awrigh206/StructuresAndAlgorithms/README.md

 Included Algorithms: Bubble sort, Insertion sort, Heap sort

-Included Data Structures: Linked List, Heap and Binary Search Tree
+Included Data Structures: Linked List, Heap and Binary Search Tree.

+All alogirthms are generic and work with all objects. (you will need to override the hashcode function on objects for the sort functions to operate).

 ## To-Do